yshuai99/2020_quant_intern/README.md

 # Progress
-Push what I have learnt every week
+Push what We have learnt every week

+Learn and practice for a brighter future